S0fca/recipe-app/README.md

 ### 4. Running the Application
 1. Make sure your **database** is running
-2. Start the backend and fronend as described above
+2. Start the backend and frontend as described above
 3. Open your browser and go to http://localhost:5173 to use the application

 ---